rogpetech/skillers_exercicio/ex06/REAMDE.md

 Maior de Três Números:

-- Solicite ao usuário três números.
+- Solicite o usuário uma nota
-- Determine e imprima o maior dos três números.
+- Se for a nota for maior ou igual a 6 está aprovado
+- Se a nota for menor que 6 está reprovado

 ## Estrutura do Projeto